exposure and response prevention for obsessive-compulsive disorder

 • Integration and Maintenance: Developing long-term strategies to maintain your progress

-I provide journal prompts and specific ERP exercises tailored to your needs.
-Some clients benefit from extended 90-minute sessions or meeting more than once weekly during intensive exposure work.
+Together, we’ll come up with specific ERP exercises tailored to your needs.
+I recommend meeting at least once per week for an hour for effective ERP.
+Some people benefit from extended 90-minute sessions or meeting more than once weekly during intensive exposure work.

 Specialized ERP for LGBTQ+ Individuals